schoenemeyer/specfem3d-centos-gpu/README.md

 ```

-## Run a very simple Example with 4 cores on a desktop machine
+## Run a simple example with 4 cores on a desktop machine

-cd EXAMPLES

-cd regional_Greece_small
+cd EXAMPLES/regional_Greece_small

 ./run_this_example.sh